apify/apify-docs/README.md

 ## Intro

 This repository is the home of Apify's documentation, which you can find at [docs.apify.com](https://docs.apify.com/).
-The documentation is written using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and all of its source files are located in the [/sources](https://github.com/apify/apify-docs/tree/master/sources) directory.
+The documentation is written using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Source files of the [platform documentation](https://docs.apify.com/platform) are located [/sources](https://github.com/apify/apify-docs/tree/master/sources) directory.
+However, other sections such as [SDK](https://docs.apify.com/sdk) or [CLI](https://docs.apify.com/cli) have their own repositories.
+For more information, see the [Contributing guidelines](./CONTRIBUTING.md).

-When you create a PR, the CI will try to build the project, searching for broken links and linting both the application code and markdown files.

-## Implementation and style
+## Before you start contributing

+> [!IMPORTANT]
+> Before you contribute to Apify documentation with your first pull request, please read the following 2 articles:
+> - [Contributing guidelines](./CONTRIBUTING.md), where you learn about the project structure, local development, and testing.
+> - [Style guide](#style-guide), here below, where you learn how to keep the documentation style consistent.

+## Style guide

 In addition to the tips below: when in doubt, check existing docs for formatting and style tips.